nim-lang/Nim/web/news/2016_09_03_nim_community_survey_results.rst

   </a>

 Looks like Vim is the winner with almost 30%.
-Followed by Sublime Text and Visual Studio Code.
+Followed by Sublime Text and Emacs.
 Aporia, the Nim IDE, gets a respectable 15.5%.
 There was also more than
 17% of answers which included "Other" editors, such as: Notepad++, Geany, gedit, and Kate.